 The All American Sun Oven – or any other solar cooker like the GoSport Sun Tube gives you the ability to cook without having a kitchen.
 And it isn’t limited to just the summer.
 As long as you have several hours with full sun, you’re good to go, even down to 40F.
 Solar cookers make a great off-grid cooking alternative that you can take on the go with you for camping OR for having as an emergency backup.

-⇒ BUDGET ALTERNATIVE: Make your own solar cooker or use something like the Wonder Oven which is a powerless slow cooker.
+⇒ BUDGET ALTERNATIVE: Make your own solar cooker or use something like the Presto which is a powerless slow cooker.
 You can also make your own ‘Wonder Oven’ using these instructions.

 If you store grains in bulk, you want to have a great grain mill to grind them.
 Storing from as whole state as possible (not the flour, but the actual grain) allows you to extend your deep pantry even further in time as flours tend to go rancid much more quickly than their whole grain counterparts.
 Just be warned, most grain mills can be fairly loud, so you might also want to buy some ear protection, too!

 ⇒ BUDGET ALTERNATIVE – A Victoria Grain Mill is mounted onto your tabletop and uses a crank to grind grains – and a lot less noisy than the motorized versions 😉